efinfl/GifTastic/README.md

 # GifTastic: Searching an API
 https://efinfl.github.io/GifTastic/

-Created using HTML, CSS, Javascript, and Ajax Requests to retrieve data from an API.
+Created using HTML, CSS, Javascript, JQuery, and Ajax Requests to retrieve data from an API.

 ## Objective:
 This application that allows the user to display gif images based on the subject matter input in the search field.